Mindfulness-based meditation practice for beginners

 On the other hand, joining an active community that hold regular online sessions can provide you with a sense of camaraderie that inspires and sustains a regular practice.
 And sometimes the presence of fellow meditators and guides is a real advantage, especially if you’ve got questions about meditation or just want to compare notes.

 What should you be looking for?

 All virtual meditation classes are not created equal.
 Before setting off on your quest for a basic online meditation course, it can be helpful to ask yourself a few preliminary questions.
 Why am I interested in meditation?
 What do I hope to get out of it?
 How much time can I expect to set aside every day or week for the study and practice of meditation?

 Next, familiarize yourself with the different forms of meditation that are on offer.
 While some of the more esoteric variations are best practiced under the direct guidance of a highly qualified teacher, with valid instructions many kinds of meditation are quite manageable for beginners and quickly lead to positive results once a regular practice has been established.
 Nothing prevents you from trying more than one kind and seeing which one seems like a good fit.

 If you’re interested in seeing how far meditation can take you, we strongly suggest that you look for a structured class that goes deeper as each level is assimilated.
 We developed our Mindworks Journey program with exactly this in mind.
 It’s designed to give you a very solid basis for discovering more about meditation and the mind at each level.
-It centers on two core meditation practices: mindfulness and awareness.
+This online program provides progressive instruction in meditation practice, which centers on two core meditation practices: mindfulness and awareness.
 You choose how much time you’re able to devote to the guided practice plus the supplementary readings and Mind Talks, and move forward along the nine levels at your own rhythm.